YokoLu/CClimate-Datathon-COP27/README.md

 ### Additional Repos
 We also had some sensitive datasets that we covered in this repo - https://github.com/DavidSmithPeregrine/Climate-DataThon-2022 which has already been shared with the organizers.

+### Libraries Used
+- [Globe.gl](https://globe.gl/) - Used to create the rendered globe.
+Country Geojsons were also made available through this JS library.
+- [d3.js](https://d3js.org/) - Used to read and parse our dataset in the form of CSVs.